• Archives

 Share on FacebookShare on Twitter

-Nvidia started by buying two fairly standard 7-inch 1280×800 LCD monitors, yours for just a few dollars from the nearest Chinese supply chain.
-The LCD panels are removed from their casings, and the backlight is removed from one panel (which will eventually be the front panel in the stack).
-Due to a conflict in polarization (the rear polarizer on the front panel is crossed with the front polarizer on the rear panel), a quarter-wave film is placed between the two panels.
-The two panels aren’t placed exactly in front of each other, but rather with a slight (quarter-pixel) offset.
+Nvidia started the process by acquiring two standard 7-inch 1280×800 LCD monitors from the nearest Chinese supply chain.
+The LCD panels are extracted from their casings, with the backlight removed from the panel destined to be the front of the stack.
+A quarter-wave film is inserted between the two panels to rectify a polarization conflict.
+These panels are arranged not directly face-to-face, but with a slight offset.

 Related Posts: